Teen Entrepreneur Academy (TEA)

-Preparing Future Business Leaders: One-week Residential Summer Camp for High School Students at Concordia University
+Preparing Future Business Leaders: One-week Residential Business Summer Camp Academy for High School Students.

 The challenges facing high school students and our world grow more complex every day.
 Our world needs fresh ideas, innovative solutions and visionary leaders who can make them happen.
 These leaders are entrepreneurs.
 America's future is dependent upon the next generation of entrepreneurs, young people with new ideas and big dreams and the tools and training necessary to realize them.

-This training is available at a unique summer camp at Concordia University through our innovative Teen Entrepreneur Academy (TEA).
+This hands-on training is available at a summer business academy at Concordia University through our innovative Teen Entrepreneur Academy (TEA).
 It's never too early to teach young people the basic principles of business and entrepreneurship.
-TEA provides real-world business training that helps teenagers become leaders with ethics and integrity.
+TEA provides high school students with real-world business training that helps teenagers become leaders with ethics and integrity.
 In one-week, TEA will teach the principles and practices of entrepreneurship and how to start their own business.

-Students learn how to realize the business ideas or the passion in their hearts for business that the Lord has given them.
-Concordia's business instructor and entrepreneur catalyst Stephen Christensen along with other business faculty and successful business leaders provide training.
-Student teams will write business plans and learn best business practices and biblical principles for starting a business.
-TEA is limited to 50 high school students.
+Students learn how to realize the business ideas or the passion in their hearts for business.
+Concordia's school of business dean and entrepreneur catalyst, Stephen Christensen, along with other business faculty and successful business leaders and entrepreneurs provide training.
+Student teams will write business plans and learn best business practices and strategies for starting a business.
+TEA is limited to 100 high school students.
 Investment is $1,000 (financial assistance available for low-income families) for United States students and $1,500 for International students for living on campus for the week including room, board, books, field trips and classes.
 Register Now.
 Questions, call 949-214-3198 or email: [email protected].

 Just signed up my son!
 This program is a breath of fresh air.